 - Note that charters represent a high risk to the University.
 Charter companies must be able to provide proof of licensing, satisfactory motor vehicle safety ratings and insurance.

 - See Special Considerations for additional potential issues.

 - If the service will be ongoing, contact your Campus Buyer to discuss the possibility of establishing a contract.

 - The Buyer will use the above documentation to create an Independent Contractor Agreement, which will be signed by the Buyer and the Independent Contractor

 Please don’t wait until the last minute – if you can anticipate your charter bus needs for future events, let Regional Shared Services work with Supply Chain Management in advance to establish a University purchase order with an approved supplier that can satisfy your trip requirements.

 If you are making hotel reservations for out-of-town guests, here are some options close to or on campus:

 UC Berkeley sets daily lodging limits for domestic trips under 30 days is set at a $275 room rate, excluding taxes and fees.

 You can view a current list of hotels, venues and caterers with whom the University holds Master Service Agreements here.
 Please note that UC employees must pay out-of-pocket for their lodging expenses and be reimbursed after-the-fact.

-If you have questions about booking a block of hotel rooms for a conference, please email the Event Services team.
+If you have questions about booking a block of hotel rooms for a conference, please email the Berkeley Law Events team.